LiveHelperChat/chatGPT/README.md

 * Added support for empty first visitor message on chat start.
 Rest API call now uses `{not_emtpy_*` feature.
 * Meta data for a Run is stored within chat, because there can be no message during run.
 E.g first run on chat start
+    * Because of this chat `Bot` and `Rest API` calls were modified.

+Required version since this - https://github.com/LiveHelperChat/livehelperchat/commit/5b2f0b25404dfe8bf56a15d5031086de3622c496

 ### v1.1